Have You Or Your Child Been Harmed By the Juul Vaping Epidemic?

 What type of injuries can Juul cause to teens and young adults?

-Juul products contribute to harmful addiction and vaping has been linked to more than 400 cases of serious illness and hospitalization.
+Juul products contribute to harmful addiction and vaping has been linked to more than 500 cases of serious illness and hospitalization, and more than a dozen deaths.
 Studies are beginning to show effects such as:

 - Nicotine poisoning